Mission Historical Museum

 Mission School

 The first school in Mission started in 1909.
-Before that the children went to school at La Lomita by riding horses or walking.
-The first graduating class from high school was in 1915 with just four students.
-On exhibit are old band uni-forms and sweaters, along with yearbooks.
+Before that, children went to school at La Lomita by riding horses or walking.
+The first graduating class from Mission High School was in 1915 with just four students.
+On exhibit are old band uniforms and sweaters, along with yearbooks

 Pioneer Room